ChingYenShih/AMIGOS/README.md

 ===

 ## Reference
-Please read the following documents first
+Please read the following papers and documents first

 [1] [AMIGOS: A Dataset for Affect, Personality and Mood Research on Individuals and Groups](https://arxiv.org/pdf/1702.02510.pdf)